technical details:

 - (3.)
 The third mother that shows up at the end.
 We never get a good look at her.

-- (4.)
-The woman in the portrait on the kitchen wall.
+- A portrait of a woman is shown on the kitchen wall.

 the locations: